(important changes to the previous version appear in color)

 Admission to the program

-1. Applicants must have a master's or integrated master's degree from a national or overseas higher education institution with a grade point average at least 8/10 (B–).
+1. Applicants must have a master's or integrated master's degree from a national or overseas higher education institution with a grade point average at least 8/10 (equivalent to 67.5% in the UK grading system and B+ in the US grading system).
 If the latter criterion is not met, the Assembly decides on a case-by-case basis, taking into account the applicant's research work and academic qualifications.

 2. Applications are accepted throughout the year and include: